danschultz/danschultz.github.com/src/index.md

 title: Home
 template: home.hbt

-blurb: I'm the lead front-end engineer at Montage.
-I'm passionate about web technologies, iOS, Dart and aviation.
-I have my private pilots license and hold an instrument rating.
+bio: I'm the lead front-end engineer at Mixbook.
+I'm a web engineer, iOS tinkerer, Google Dart aficionado and aviation geek.
+I also have a private pilots license and hold an instrument rating.

 github_username: danschultz
 twitter_username: dan_schultz